manojayreddy/style-transfer-AI/README.md

 </div>

 ## Implementation Details
-Our implementation uses TensorFlow to train a fast style transfer network.
-We use roughly the same transformation network as described in Johnson, except that batch normalization is replaced with Ulyanov's instance normalization, and the scaling/offset of the output `tanh` layer is slightly different.
-We use a loss function close to the one described in Gatys, using VGG19 instead of VGG16 and typically using "shallower" layers than in Johnson's implementation (e.g. we use `relu1_1` rather than `relu1_2`).
+This implementation uses TensorFlow to train a fast style transfer network.
+I've use roughly the same transformation network as described in Johnson, except that batch normalization is replaced with Ulyanov's instance normalization, and the scaling/offset of the output `tanh` layer is slightly different.
+I've used a loss function close to the one described in Gatys, using VGG19 instead of VGG16 and typically using "shallower" layers than in Johnson's implementation (e.g. we use `relu1_1` rather than `relu1_2`).
 Empirically, this results in larger scale style features in transformations.

 ## Documentation
 ### Training Style Transfer Networks